 Key features:

 Malicious actors want access to AI models and their data.
-This red teaming tool by Borealis AI, which is backed by the Royal Bank of Canada, specializes in adversarial robustness.
+This AI red teaming tool by Borealis AI, which is backed by the Royal Bank of Canada, specializes in adversarial robustness.

 AdvertTorch generates adversarial attacks and teaches AI how to defend against these examples through training scripts.